FAXMACHIN-E/Cam-Example/README.md

 The main components of the app are:

-1. **Base** - This module contains the skeleton that the entire framework rests on.
-It is responsible for checking for compatibility, as well as loading and securing the various sub-modules.

-2. **Component Model** - This component uses mediapipe and our own ML models to translate images to English letters

-3. **Component Frontend** - This component interacts with the users
+1. **Input** - This component is about module to handle input - image/video uploaded by users, or content from web camera stream directly.
+It will also check compatibility - whether the input is the right type within the proper size range.

+2. **Processing** - This module contains tailored machine learning model to process reveived input and generate output, the processing time should be reasonable to achieve desired user experience.

+3. **Output** - This component is to show the output - letters in scripts (or edited video, to be investigated and confirmed) in desired format.

-4. **Component Database** - This component stores information per user account
+4. **Database**(optional) - This component stores information per user account, user ID & password, logging, uploaded files, etc.

+5. **Security** (to be investigated and confirmed) - This part contains user registration, authentication, etc. E.g., users need to provide valid email addresses for registration, and validation is needed if users want to upload files in the website.

+6. **Visualization** (to be confirmed later)- This part is to describe models in a visual way, and illustrate key user activities in the webside (frequency, etc.)

 ## Project Timeline

 # Milestone 1 Tasks
 Xiaokang Zhang
 - Github repository setup **COMPLETE**

 Shaoyi Li
 - README.md; Project description **COMPLETE**
 - Obtain dataset **COMPLETE**
 > Available from https://app.roboflow.com/ds/h6WIr3ZefA?key=IEDTxWuwkA
 - Make sure mediapipe works with the dataset **COMPLETE**

-# Milestone X Tasks
+# Milestone 2 Tasks
+Xiaokang Zhang
+- Update README per discussion **COMPLETE**
+- Readjust team meeting time to accommodate all members **COMPLETE**

 1. Task 1 **COMPLETE**
 2. Task 2 **IN PROCESS**